What is the danger of a soporous state? Soporous state: description, causes, duration

 • dropsy of the brain (hydrocephalus);

-• dysfunction of nervous structures as a result of inflammation of the capillaries (vasculitis);
+• dysfunction of nerve structures as a result of inflammation of the capillaries (vasculitis);

 • inflammatory processes in the brain caused by infections (meningitis, encephalitis);

-• status epilepticus, in which epileptic seizures occur every half hour; the patient does not have time to fully recover between attacks, which is why dysfunction of the nervous system and internal organs are growing;
+• status epilepticus, in which epileptic seizures occur every half hour; the patient does not have time to fully recover between attacks, which causes dysfunction of the nervous system and internal organs are growing;

-• subarachnoid hemorrhage resulting from a ruptured cerebral aneurysm.
+• subarachnoid hemorrhage due to rupture of a cerebral aneurysm.

 Metabolic factors:

-• self-poisoning of the body with uremia due to the accumulation of protein metabolism products;
+• self-poisoning of the body with uremia due to the accumulation of protein metabolic products;

-• a sharp drop in the level of sodium in the blood;
+• a sharp drop in sodium levels in the blood;

-• hypoxia (lack of oxygen), asphyxia (excess of carbon dioxide);
+• hypoxia (lack of oxygen), asphyxia (excess carbon dioxide);

 • severe hypertensive crisis;